Welcome to the Community Housing Scotland's Webpage

 - Helps diversify the house building types and tenure options in communities.

 - Assists the local economy and trades provision;

-- Empower and builds capacity within community groups and sets a positive example to others;
+- Empowers and builds capacity within community groups and sets a positive example to others;

 - Helps to attract financial investment to communities;

 - Provides choice for older people needing age appropriate housing;

 - Gives younger people an opportunity to realise their housing ambitions;

 - Helps people afford to rent, buy or build their own homes;

 - Supports an innovative approach to partnership working and to providing solutions;